North Ossetia–Alania: Ethnic groups

+^{1} The results of the 1926 census refer to the present territory, which is a combination of the North Ossetian AO, the city of Vladikavkaz and adjacent areas. ^{2} 41,062 people were registered from administrative databases, and could not declare an ethnicity.
+It is estimated that the proportion of ethnicities in this group is the same as that of the declared group.

 Languages

 There are two official languages in North Ossetia: Russian, which is official in all Russian territory, and Ossetian.
 Ossetian is an Indo-European language, belonging to the East Iranian group.
 Ossetian is the only Iranic language spoken natively in Europe that survives to this day.
 Russian, acting as a lingua franca in the region, is an East Slavic language and as such also belongs to the Indo-European family, which means the two languages are related, albeit distantly.

 Religion

 According to a 2012 survey which interviewed 56,900 people, 49% of the population of North Ossetia–Alania adheres to the Russian Orthodox Church, 10% declare to be unaffiliated Christian believers, 2% are either Orthodox Christian believers who do not belong to churches or members of non-Russian Orthodox bodies.
 The second-largest religion is Ossetian ethnic religion, generally called Uatsdin (Уацдин, "True Faith"), a Scythian religion organized into movements such as the Atsata Church, comprising 29% of the population.
 Muslims constitute 4% of the population, and Protestants the 1%.
 In addition, 1% of the population declares to be "spiritual but not religious" and 3% to be atheist.